-Previous winners and the judges of Strictly Come Dancing
+Previous winners of Strictly Come Dancing

-Get into the mood for the Strictly Come Dancing Live Tour, as we take a look back through the last eight competitions to watch the winners once more.
+Get into the mood for the Strictly Come Dancing Live Tour, as we take a look back through the last eight years to watch the winners once more.
 From Olympic athletes, sports and reality television presenters to boy band members, there’s been a wide variety of people that have lifted the Glitterball.

 Want to get in on the action yourself?
 Book your tickets now for the Strictly Come Dancing Live Tour, the mega dancing sensation that will have you cheering, clapping and up on your feet as you watch some of the world’s best dancers take to the floor with their celebrities in a fab-u-lous show.